diequies/100daysofdata/README.md

 ---

+### **Day 64 of #100DaysOfData Challenge**

+Not a very productive day in regards of coding, probably the most useful has been to complete a Datacamp course about decorators.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+Today we had a code walkthrough with the partners, I didn't completely understand what was the meaning of it.
+My presentation was too detailed, but once I got the feedback, everything improved.
+From now I know what a code walkthrough is.
+2. 2. **Course**: [Python Programming datacamp Skill Track](https://learn.datacamp.com/skill-tracks/python-programming?version=2).
+Today I completed the course to write functions in python, the first part was quite straightforwards but then, once they introduced the decorators it got much more interesting.
+The decorators are functions that modify other functions, I know now how it works but I need to find a use and apply it to settle the knowledge.

+---

 ### **Day 63 of #100DaysOfData Challenge**

 Today has been a bit of mixed day, I didn't have too much time and I spent it half in Maria's code and the other half divided between **Omdena** project and both courses I am doing.